dirtyformal/SELCALCodeGenerator/README.md

 - Generate a single SELCAL code
 - Generate a single SELCAL 32 code
 - Generate a batch of SELCAL codes
-- Generate a batch of SELCEL and SELCEL 32 codes
+- Generate a batch of SELCAL and SELCAL 32 codes

 ## Usage